chrisloftus/chrisloftus.github.io/_posts/2015-01-28-using-npm-bootstrap-sass-and-gulp-ruby-sass-1.0.0-alpha.markdown

 ## The Solution

 It turns out that in gulp-ruby-sass 1.0.0 the syntax has changed a little.
-[As sublty noted](https://github.com/sindresorhus/gulp-ruby-sass/tree/rw/1.0#note-pre-10-versions-are-no-longer-supportedplease-try-100-alpha).
+[As subtly noted](https://github.com/sindresorhus/gulp-ruby-sass/tree/rw/1.0#note-pre-10-versions-are-no-longer-supportedplease-try-100-alpha).

 Now when creating a Sass gulp task, instead of: